vbanthia-zz/rspec_html_reporter/README.md

 REPORT_PATH=reports/$(date +%s) bundle exec rspec --format RspecHtmlReporter spec
 ```

-Above will create reports in `reports` directory.
+This will create the reports in the `reports` directory.

 ## Usage